poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 ![Collaborators](/public/images/dependency-injection-in-java/Collaborators.png)

-Java is an object oriented language with some functional aspects included in its core, as any other object oriented language, classes and objects are the foundation of any functionality that we can write and use in it and the relationships between the classes/objects make possible to extend and reuse functionality.
-But the way that we choose to built those relationships can determine how modular, decoupled and reusable is our code base and not only in terms of production code but also in our test suites.
+Java is an object-oriented language with some functional aspects included in its core, like any other object-oriented language, classes and objects are the foundation of any functionality that we can write and use in it and the relationships between the classes/objects make possible to extend and reuse functionality.
+But the way that we choose to build those relationships can determine how modular, decoupled and reusable is our codebase and not only in terms of production code but also in our test suites.

-In this article we are going to describe the concept of Dependency Injection in Java and how that helps us to have a more modular and decoupled codebase that makes our live easier even for testing without the need of any sophisticated container or framework.
+In this article we are going to describe the concept of Dependency Injection in Java and how that helps us to have a more modular and decoupled codebase that makes our lives easier even for testing without the need of any sophisticated container or framework.

 ## What is a Dependency?